Your Journey to Switzerland as a Physiotherapist | PhysioMatch

 Bente

-With Bente’s profession, you earn at least twice as much in Switzerland as you do here.
+With Bente’s profession, you earn at least twice as much in Switzerland

 There’s a meter of snow in Saas-Balen, a small village of about three hundred inhabitants located in the popular ski area of Saas-Fee, in the canton of Valais.
 Bente’s running shoes are ready: this afternoon she’s going trail running – running as far and as high as possible along narrow mountain paths.
 Tomorrow afternoon, she’ll …